 A wash that cleans and disinfects the skin will be applied to your belly.

 An IV (intravenous) line will be started to supply medications and fluids.

 A catheter (small tube) will be placed in your bladder to drain urine.

 A fetal monitor may be used to check your baby’s heart rate.

-You will be given an epidural block (spinal block) or will be given general anesthesia.
+You will be given a spinal block, epidural block, or general anesthesia.

 Before scheduling a cesarean, tests may be done to confirm your due date.
-This helps ensure that your baby is ready to be born when the cesarean is performed.
+This helps to make sure that your baby is ready to be born when the cesarean is performed.
 Cesareans are often scheduled near the

 In most cases, you can stay with the mother while she is being prepared for surgery.
 She may be feeling tense.
 Help her relax.
 Your support can mean a lot.
 If you’ll be staying with her during the cesarean, you may be asked to wash your hands and put on special clothes.